TheAhumMaitra/HauntedSchool/content/_index.md

   SPDX-License-Identifier: 	GPL-3.0-or-later -->

+---
+title: "Welcome to my personal website!"
+description: "This is my personal website's homepage"
+---

 Welcome to my website!
 Thanks for visiting my website!
 This my personal website, where I post articles!